LAVA-LAB/prmc-sensitivity/README.md

 2. `run_prmc.py` - Compute partial derivatives for a prMC
 3. `run_learning.py` - Using derivatives to guide sampling in a learning framework

-A miminal command to compute derivatives for a pMC is as follows:
+A minimal command to compute derivatives for a pMC is as follows:

 ```
 python run_pmc.py --model <path-to-model-file> --parameters <path-to-parameters-file> --formula <formula-to-check> --num_deriv <number-of-derivatives-to-compute>